Dr. Patricia M. Thornton

 )(DPhil, 2013): "Explaining Institutional Changes in Authoritarian States: Language Management and Resistance in Contemporary China" (currently Assistant Professor, Department of Asian and Policy Studies, Hong Kong Institute of Education)

-- Samson Yuen (DPhil candidate in Politics)
+- Samson Yuen (current DPhil candidate in Politics)